socketsupply/components/components/input-text/README.md

 # InputText

-`InputText` creates an input, with or without a label.
+The component `InputText` creates an input, with or without a label.

 ## Demo